egasimus/dop/README.md

 # dop

->The anticipation of most types of rewards increases the level of **dop**amine in the brain
+>The anticipation of most types of rewards increases the level of **dop**amine in the brain.

 ## Usage